Expats Talk about Health Insurance and Healthcare in Tokyo

 When we asked expats and global nomads about the quality of medical care in Tokyo, they replied:

 "I tell them that everyone is under the same health insurance and not to worry about choosing from medical insurance plans.
-Also, for those with chronic diseases, I would advise them to check if their medicine and care is available in Japan, as a lot of medicine that is available in America is not available in Japan," said one expat.
+Also, for those with chronic diseases, I would advise them to check if their medicine and care is available in Japan, as a lot of medicine that is available in America is not available in Japan," mentioned one expat in Tokyo.

 What are medical services in Tokyo like?